fraud-intelligence-limited/fil-documentation/src/api-specification/wallet-controller/retrieving-token-balance.md

 # Retrieving token balance

-> Retrieves the token balance on the [authorized FIB user's](../auth-controller/authorizing-a-user-in-the-system.md) account at the time of the request.
+> Retrieves the token balance of the [authorized FIB user's](../auth-controller/authorizing-a-user-in-the-system.md) peer account at the time of the request.

 **Protocol**: `HTTP`